Georgia carries out first execution of the year

 Ledford told police he had a number of beers and smoked a couple joints in the hours before the killing.

+Ledford’s lawyers also tried to get the courts to stop his execution.
+The challenges were appealed all the way up to the U.S. Supreme Court, which rejected them shortly after 12:30 a.m.
+Wednesday.

-Because of changes in brain chemistry caused by a drug Ledford has been taking for chronic nerve pain for more than a decade, there is a high risk that the pentobarbital Georgia plans to use to execute him will not render him unconscious and devoid of sensation or feeling, his lawyers wrote in a federal lawsuit filed Thursday.
-That would violate the prohibition against cruel and unusual punishment enshrined in the Eighth Amendment of the U.S. Constitution, the lawsuit says.
+Because of changes in brain chemistry caused by a drug Ledford has been taking for chronic nerve pain for more than a decade, there was a high risk that the pentobarbital Georgia planned to use to execute him would not render him unconscious and devoid of sensation or feeling, his lawyers wrote in a federal lawsuit filed Thursday.
+That would violate the prohibition against cruel and unusual punishment enshrined in the Eighth Amendment of the U.S. Constitution, the lawsuit said.

 When challenging an execution method on those grounds, a U.S. Supreme Court precedent requires inmates to propose a known and available alternative.
 Ledford’s lawyers, therefore, proposed that he be executed by firing squad, a method that is not allowed under Georgia law.

-A Butts County Superior Court judge rejected that petition, and Ledford’s lawyers have appealed to the state Supreme Court.
-The Georgia Supreme Court, later Tuesday, rejected the appeal of the lower court refusal to stop the execution.

-Ledford would be the first inmate executed this year in Georgia.
+Ledford was the first inmate executed this year in Georgia.
 The state executed nine inmates last year, more than any other state and the most Georgia had executed in a single calendar year since the U.S. Supreme Court allowed the death penalty to resume 40 years ago.